59A-4.103: Licensure, Administration and Fiscal Management

 (7) The emergency management plan must be located in a designated area of the facility for immediate access by nursing home staff.

 (12) A facility with significant structural or systems damage must relocate residents out of the damaged facility until approval is received from the Agency’s Office of Plans and Construction to reoccupy the facility.
+Such approval will be based upon safety determinations pursuant to the requirements of the Florida Building Code 2004 Edition, including all supplements in effect as of December 2006 and this rule.

 Specific Authority 400.23 FS.
 Law Implemented 400.102, 400.141, 400.23 FS.
 History–New 4-1-82, Amended 4-1-84, Formerly 10D-29.126, Amended 8-15-94, 6-1-06,________.